AnuragTimilsina/chatroom/README.md

 # chatroom
 Just fiddling around with Django channels and web sockets.
+I might extend this and make it more exciting.